10 Things to Do If You Don’t Have a Range Hood or Vent

 Any moving fan with some proximity to the kitchen is a help to you here.
 My bathroom is down the hall from our kitchen, but I still turn on the bathroom fan when I’m cooking something particularly odorous or smoky.
 It really does help cut down on lingering smells.

 4. Get a grease splatter guard.

 A splatter screen or guard is a device that fits over a frying pan to capture grease splatters.
 They sell for around $10, which makes it a must-have at that price.
 You can really reduce the amount of gunk that ends up on your cabinets by never letting it get out in the first place!
-Emma reviewed this odor-absorbing splatter screen and was super impressed with how well it worked.
+We reviewed an odor-absorbing splatter screen and were super impressed with how well it worked.

 5. Wipe down your kitchen cabinets frequently.

 This is the unavoidable part of not having a range hood: You’re just going to have to clean your cabinets more often than most.
 Make it a part of your daily or weekly kitchen cleaning routine.
 We recommend wiping down cabinets and the area surrounding the stovetop with a grease-fighting dish soap like Dawn, although some readers have had success with Lysol wipes and a vinegar solution.

 “I wipe the stove, counters, surrounding walls and cabinets down with a Lysol wipe after every meal.
 It’s the last step of doing the dishes.
 I never have a build up or residue on anything.”